-2.0.1 The Director shall not affect any material change to the school student dress code, student/parent handbook or the staff handbook without prior notification to the Governing Council.
+2.0.1 The Director shall not affect any material change to the student/parent handbook or the staff handbook without prior notification to the Governing Council.

-POLICY TITLE: TREATMENT OF STUDENTS/PUBLIC
+POLICY 2.1: TREATMENT OF STUDENTS / PUBLIC

 With respect to interactions with students and the public, the Director shall not cause or allow conditions or procedures that are unfair, unsafe, untimely, undignified or unnecessarily intrusive.